MrkrupalPrajapati/Data-Analyst-portfoilo-/README.md

 ---
 ---
 ## Education
-- BSc.IT(Beachlour of Science in Information Technology) from LJSCA (Lok Jagruti School of Computer Application in the year of may-2024)
+- BSc.IT(Bachelor of Science in Information Technology) from LJSCA (Lok Jagruti School of Computer Application) in the year of may-2024

 ---

 ## Work Experience
-- Fresher
+- seeking for a company for an Internship to get work experience

 ---